This week some year 7 and 8 girls were chosen to visit the Emma Willis factory in Gloucester.

 Emma Willis, who is a former Knighton House pupil, runs the world famous eponymous luxury British shirt makers with a shop on Jermyn Street in London and online worldwide sales.
 The pupils were extremely lucky to have a detailed tour of the Gloucester factory (a beautiful town house) where luxury shirts, boxer shorts, pyjamas, dressing gowns and walking socks are made using traditional methods of cutting and sewing, making to the highest standards.

 From seeing the process of a bespoke shirt being made (using none other than David Gandy’s personal pattern!), to the ready to wear collection and even the boxer shorts the girls saw how every step in the procedure was carried out with the utmost care and precision.
 They learnt how and where the finest cotton is made, why the linen is sourced from Ireland and how to get a shirt perfectly folded!
-These handmade garments are worn by world famous names ranging from Prince Charles to Daniel Craig.
+These handmade garments are worn by world famous names ranging from His Majesty, King Charles III to Daniel Craig.

 As the tour continued the girls learnt that running a successful business is often a bumpy journey and it takes dedication, hard work, attention to detail and a real love for what you do.